Mvrjustid/EmoPainChallenge2020/README.md

 ## Dataset

-The EmoPain dataset we provided contains full-body MoCap data and surface EMG data collected from 4 places on the back, captured from 12 healthy subjects and 18 patients.
-Continuous labelling of protective movement behavior is provided per timestep, while the label of pain-level is provided per movement instance.
+The EmoPain dataset contains facial expressions, full-body MoCap data and surface EMG data collected from 4 places on the back, captured from 12 healthy subjects and 18 patients with chronic lower back pain while doing physical exercise.
+For the facial expression, continuous labelling of pain levels is provided.
+For the movement behavior data, continuous labelling of protective movement behavior is provided per timestep, while the label of pain-level is provided per exercise instance.
 <br>
 Due to GDPR regulations, the specific data we included are low-level mathematic features of the original data:
 - **Angles** (calculated from each three relevant anatomical points) and **Energies** (the respective angular velocities) for the description of movement.
 See the diagram took from [Wang et al. 2019b](https://arxiv.org/abs/1904.10824):